- What Services Does the WRL Offer?

 - Students are limited to one appointment a day and a maximum of two a week (except for walk-ins when a tutor is available).

-- Any student who is more than 5 minutes late for a tutoring appointment will have his/her appointment time given away to a student who walks in.
-If you call to tell us you will be late, we can hold your appointment for up to ten minutes.
+- A student who is more than 10 minutes late will lose the appointment time to any student who wants to “drop-in.”
+If a student is running late and calls to let us know, we can hold the appointment for up to 15 minutes.

-- Students who do not show, are more than five minutes late, or cancel less than an hour prior to an appointment time are considered “no shows.”
+- Students who do not show, are more than ten minutes late, or cancel less than an hour prior to an appointment time are considered “no shows.”

 - Students who consistently fail to show for appointments or cancel less than an hour prior to the appointment time may lose their tutoring privileges.

 The simple answer to this is any class, as long as there is some type of writing task assigned.
-The WRL tutors are trained to work with students who are at different grade levels, who are from various academic disciplines, and who are at different stages in their writing development.
+The WRL tutors are trained to work with students who are at different skill levels, who are from various academic disciplines, and who are at different stages in their writing development.
+Back to Top

 - Have you been given an essay assignment but do not know how to begin?